aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/known-limitations/_index.md

 ﻿---
-title: Known Limitations - Aspose.Words for JasperReports
+title: Known Limitations
+second_title: Aspose.Words for JasperReports
 articleTitle: Known Limitations
 linktitle: Known Limitations
 description: "The following features are not currently supported by Aspose.Words for JasperReports"